Mastering Negotiation Across Boundaries

 Alain Lempereur is the Alan B. Slifka professor and director of the Conflict Resolution and Coexistence Program at Brandeis University’s Heller School for Social Policy and Management.
 He is an affiliated faculty and executive committee member of the Program on Negotiation (PON) at Harvard Law School, where he is the academic editor of the PON Negotiation Briefings and delivers PON Global executive seminars.

-Kalypso Nicolaïdis is part-time Professor at the School of Transnational Governance and Professor of International Relations at the University of Oxford.
-She was previously associate professor at Harvard University’s Kennedy School of Government.
-She is chair of Southeastern European Studies at Oxford and Council member of the European Council of Foreign Relations.
+Kalypso Nicolaïdis is a full Professor at the School of Transnational Governance.
+Formerly professor of International Relations as well as Chair of Southeastern European Studies at the University of Oxford, Dr. Nicolaïdis also served as associate professor at the Harvard Kennedy School of Government.
+She also serves as Council Member on the European Council of Foreign Relations.